Inference of nonlinear causal effects with GWAS summary data: Simulation for transformation estimation

 This subsection examines the proposed adjusted inverse regression (\textit{2SIR+AIR}) in \eqref{eqn:phi_eva} under various nonlinear transformations, and the estimation accuracy is measured by mean square error (MSE) and uniform error (UE):

 where $\mathcal{X}$ is a region of causal interest, which is replaced as 100 grid points of [5\%-quantile, 95\%-quantile] of $x$ for evaluation.
-We also compare the results with a conditional mean function to highlight the role of the ratio-correction in \eqref{eqn:ratio_est}.
+We also compare the results with a conditional mean function to highlight the role of the ratio correction in \eqref{eqn:ratio_est}.